semgrep/semgrep-docs/docs/extensions/semgrep-intellij.md

 4. See Semgrep findings: Hold the pointer over the code that has the red underline.

 :::info Feature maturity
 Semgrep's IntelliJ extensions are in **public beta**.
+Currently, the IntelliJ extension only supports Semgrep OSS - it doesn't support Semgrep Supply Chain, Secrets, Pro rules, or Pro Engine.
 Please join the [Semgrep community Slack workspace](http://go.semgrep.dev/slack) and let the Semgrep team know if you encounter any issues.
 :::

 ## Supported Jet Brains products